Center for Family Strengthening Staff

-Erica has a BA and Masters in Spanish, and has taught Spanish classes at Allan Hancock College for more than 13 years.
-She obtained her Doctorate degree in Organizational Leadership from La Verne.
+Erica is a graduate of the University of Santa Barbara and earned her Master’s Degree in Spanish and BA in Spanish and Latino and Iberian Studies.
+She holds a PhEd in Organizational Leadership from the University of Laverne.
+She has also taught Spanish classes at Allan Hancock College for more than 13 years.
 Erica’s passion is to make a positive difference in people’s lives and her authentic leadership is exemplified in this John C. Maxwell quote, “Leadership is not about titles, positions or flowcharts.
 It is about one life influencing another.”

 Gwendolyn Garcia joins Center for Family Strengthening as Program Coordinator for CFS’ major programs: Parent Connection, Kidz Tool Box for personal safety, Central Coast Breastfeeding Coalition and Postpartum Depression Support Services.